Major Topics of Study

 Students spend much of their experience in home-stays; when traveling they will be housed in guesthouses, educational institutions, hostels, or small hotels depending on local conditions and customs.
 All meals are provided by the program either through home-stay families, group meals or stipends.

 SIT Study Abroad provides matching grants to all students receiving Federal Pell Grant funding; this award can be applied to any SIT semester program.
-See the SIT website for the many other scholarships they offer.
+SIT also awards scholarships to Posse Scholars.
+See the SIT website for more available scholarships.

 For Wheaton specific questions contact: